itsdheeraj99/Text_summarizer_using_LLM/README.md

 Integration-friendly: It can integrated into your applications, projects, or workflows to improve text summarization capabilities.

+## Dataset
+The dataset on which this model is trained is [CNN/Daily mail.](https://paperswithcode.com/dataset/cnn-daily-mail-1)

 ## Usage
 This model is deployed as a web-application.
 It can be accessed [here.](https://summar-ease.streamlit.app/)